-Palestinian patients on way to Egypt as Rafah crossing opens after 9 months
+Palestinian patients enter Egypt as Rafah crossing opens after nine months

 ‘Hope the number will increase’

-Mohammed Zaqout, director of hospitals in Gaza’s Health Ministry, said more than 6,000 Palestinian patients were ready to be evacuated abroad, and over 12,000 patients were in urgent need of treatment.
+Mohammed Zaqout, director of hospitals in Gaza’s Health Ministry, said more than 6,000 Palestinian patients were ready to be evacuated abroad, and at least 12,000 patients were in urgent need of treatment.

 He said the small numbers set to be evacuated will not cover the need, “and we hope the number will increase”.